iankorf/MCB185-2023/Unit1/README.md

 ls ..
 ```

 The last command used the `..` for parent directory.
-The Code directory is "one
+The Code directory is
-up" from the homework directory.
-Similalry, you could list the contents of your
+hierarchically "one above" the homework directory.
+Similalry, you could list
-home directory from within your homework directory.
-Both of these commands do
+the contents of your home directory from within your homework directory.
+Both
-the same thing, but one uses absolute path and the other relative.
+of these commands do the same thing, but one uses absolute path and the other
+relative.

 ```
 ls ~